Why Smart Students Are Still Failing the NCLEX 2026

 • An elevated blood glucose in a stress situation might be normal

-Tier 3: Clinical Judgment – Integrating complexity in real situations
+Tier 3: Clinical Judgment (integrating complexity in real situations)

-• A 72-year-old male with diabetes, heart disease, and sepsis has competing needs; I must prioritize based on which system failure poses the most immediate threat to life
+• A 72-year-old male with diabetes, heart disease, and sepsis has competing needs.
+I must prioritize based on which system failure poses the most immediate threat to life.

-• A patient on digoxin with mild hypokalemia and GI upset could be experiencing toxicity, but I need to recognize more cues (tremor, arrhythmia, confusion) before assuming it
+• A patient on digoxin with mild hypokalemia and GI upset could be experiencing toxicity, but I need to recognize more cues (tremor, arrhythmia, confusion) before assuming it.

-Meet the NCSBN Clinical Judgment Measurement Model (NCJMM)
+The NCSBN Clinical Judgment Measurement Model (NCJMM)

-This is non-negotiable knowledge for passing the NCLEX in 2025.
+This is non-negotiable knowledge for passing the NCLEX in 2026.
 The NCSBN built the entire NGN around this framework.

 The Six Cognitive Skills

 Cues are data points from the patient situation: vital signs, lab values, patient statements, physical findings, behaviors.
+But not all cues matter equally.

-2. Analyze Cues – "What could it mean?"
+2. Analyze Cues, what could it mean?

-3. Prioritize Hypotheses – "Where do I start?"
+3. Prioritize Hypotheses, where do I start?

 Using the ABCs of prioritization, you determine urgency, likelihood, and risk.

-4. Generate Solutions – "What can I do?"
+4. Generate Solutions, what can I do?

-5. Take Action – "How do I proceed?"
+5. Take Action, how do I proceed?

 This is execution.
 You implement the solutions with judgment about preparation, order, communication, and flexibility.